fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 <small>See http://xarray.pydata.org</small>

 {{< speaker_note >}}
-- This is the last why.
-Why Xarray?
+- WITH Xarray.
-- Xarray introduces labels in the form of dimensions, coordinates and attributes on top of raw NumPy arrays, which allows for a more intuitive, more CONCISE, and LESS ERROR-PRONE **DEVELOPER** experience;
+- It introduces labels in the form of dimensions, coordinates and attributes on top of raw NumPy arrays, which allows for a more intuitive, more CONCISE, and LESS ERROR-PRONE **DEVELOPER** experience:
+  - Xarray can do axis alignment and broadcast AUTOMATICALLY for any array operation;
-- Besides, it's integrated with other tools for Plotting, Parallel computing, I/O.
+- Besides, it's integrated with other tools for Plotting, Parallel computing and I/O.
 {{< /speaker_note >}}

 ---

-### Xarray - Example
+#### Xarray - Example

 ```python
 dataset = xr.Dataset(